Fine Photography and Photography Walking Tours

 There is something about traveling–everyone does it for more than one reason.
 One, it is the ultimate learning experience.
 You learn about history, culture, language, sociology, everything on the ground moving through borders and nations.
 You don’t forget where the Battle of Salamis happened and how the “300” gave their lives if you actually see, hear and smell the place.
-There is nothing like being there to understand and learn about history and culture.
+There is nothing like being there to understand and learn about a people intimately.

 In parallel, travel is not only about an external journey, it is also about an internal one.
 As I got older, I realized traveling is not just about getting to know the “other” but also about learning about yourself.
 Away from the demands of “the real world” I fell into the pattern of relying on myself, of hearing my own voice.
 I get in touch with myself as much as I touch other people and cultures.
 Travel becomes the ultimate act of self discovery as a result.

 Two, travel serves as escape.
 A needed change.
 I used travel as a way to escape the monotony of my present life.
 Now it provides a differing perspective for looking at my life and my problems.
 Travel forces me to see in a new way.
 To get out of the worn out conventional ways of thinking and seeing.
 It serves as a “time out” from the real world.

 Three, travel is empowerment.
 Especially for a woman who comes from a tradition that tells her what she should do, where to go, what she can’t, etc. the feeling of being free away from the constraints of your society, your parents, even the internalized voices of them all, is lusciously liberating.
 All that melts away when a woman travels by herself.
 No one can tell her what to do, where to go.
 She is the mistress of her own destiny and destination.
 (You notice how those words, “destiny” and “destination” are related?)
 By relying on her own wits and knowledge, she gains confidence that she can accomplish even the most difficult.